-The random vector generator methods in the code are \texttt{sample\_unimargin} and \texttt{sample} for the \textbf{Multivariate} class.
-The first one generates a sample where margins are uniformly distributed on the unit segment $[0,1]$ while the second from the chosen margins.
-In Section \ref{subsec:biv_case}, we present an algorithm used to sample from a copula using the conditioning method.
-This method is very general and may be used for every copula that is sufficiently smooth (see Equations \eqref{eq:partial_deriv} and \eqref{eq:cond_dist_mv} below).
-However, the practical infeasibility of the algorithm in a dimension higher than $2$ and the numerical inversion which is computationally intensive call for efficient ways to sample in greater dimensions.
-The purpose of Section \ref{subsec:mv_case} is to present those methods and details those used in the module.
-In each Section, typical lines of codes are presented to instantiate a copula and to sample with \textbf{COPPY}.
+The \textsf{clayton} package provides two methods for generating random vectors: \texttt{sample\_unimargin} and \texttt{sample}.
+The first method generates a sample where the margins are uniformly distributed on the unit interval $[0,1]$, while the second method generates a sample from the chosen margins.

+In Section \ref{subsec:biv_case}, we present an algorithm that uses the conditioning method to sample from a copula.
+This method is very general and can be used for any copula that is sufficiently smooth (see Equations \eqref{eq:cond_sim} and \eqref{eq:cond_dist_mv} below).
+However, the practical infeasibility of the algorithm in dimensions higher than $2$ and the computational intensity of numerical inversion call for more efficient ways to sample in higher dimensions.
+The purpose of Section \ref{subsec:mv_case} is to present such methods and to provide details on the methods used in the \textsf{clayton} package.
+In each section, we provide examples of code to illustrate how to instantiate a copula and how to sample with \textsf{clayton}.

-In the sequel, all \textsf{Python} code demonstration assumes that the modules have been loaded :
+In the following sections, we will use \textsf{Python} code that assumes that the following packages have been loaded: